SamCullin/SamCullin.github.io/resume.md

 ## Profile

-Engineering Leader with 8+ years of experience scaling high-performance teams and delivering cloud-native platforms.
+Engineering Leader with 8+ years of experience scaling high-performance teams and delivering cloud-native platforms, with a strong focus on emerging technologies including Artificial Intelligence.
 Proven track record of structuring and coaching cross-functional squads, aligning technical roadmaps to business goals, and fostering inclusive, high-trust engineering cultures.
 Skilled in stakeholder management, end-to-end delivery, and operating within startup timeframes.

 ## Professional Skills